Seagate/cortx/doc/BUILD_ENVIRONMENT.md

 Currently CORTX requires the CentOS 7.7.1908 distribution running the 3.10.0-1062.12.1 kernel.
 Building it and testing it can be done on either a physical or virtual machine matching these requirements.

+Please refer to [this page](LocalVMSetup.md) for information about running with VMWare Fusion or Virtual Box as well as links to downloadable VM images which you can use.

 TODO:
-1. Provide a downloadable image for Virtual Box and any necessary instructions.
-Document for innersource the process by which a person can ask for an IT exception for running a local VM.
-2. Provide a downloadable image for Windows Subsystem Linux and any necessary instructions.
+1. Provide a downloadable image for Windows Subsystem Linux and any necessary instructions.

 If you are unable to procure your own build system, a small number of supported virtual machines can be made available on a limited first come first serve basis.
 Unfortunately this offer is only possible for Seagate employees and contractors.
 Please click [here](DEV_VM.md) for instructions about how to request one.